colelawrence/decipad/apps/docs/docs/supported-units.md

 The default unit is Kilometer per hour (`kph`).

-Kilometer per hour can be expressed as `kilometer/hour` and we support expanding (or contracting) any area unit to si units, i.e. `meters/second`.
+Kilometer per hour can be expressed as `kilometer/hour` and we support expanding (or contracting) any area unit to SI units, i.e. `meters/second`.

 The following are also supported: